 This course is a continuation of OMT 218.
-Students will learn advanced features of Microsoft Access such as working with multiple forms, creating detailed reports, and running database analysis.
-Lecture two hours per week.
+Students will learn advanced features of database software such as working with multiple forms, creating detailed reports, and running database analysis.
 Prerequisites: OMT 218

-OMT 223 SPREADSHEET SOFTWARE ADVANCED 1 CREDIT
+OMT 223 SPREADSHEET SOFTWARE ADVANCED 2 CREDITS

 A continuation of OMT 216 for participants who wish to learn advanced capabilities of spreadsheet software.
 Topics covered include multipage workbooks, data import, PivotTables, macros, and distributing workbooks.
 Prerequisite: OMT 216.